A losing war I'm fighting

 The drawback of being Sherlock Holmes

-Is that everyone assumes you're a drug addict,
+Is that everyone assumes you're a drug

 and suspects you're a homosexual.